-Go to the Community Network at https://community.emc.com for peer contacts, conversations, and content on product support and solutions.
-Interactively engage online with customers, partners, and certified professionals for all products.
+For peer contacts, conversations, and content on product support and solutions, go to the Community Network https://community.emc.com.
+Interactively engage with customers, partners, and certified professionals online.

 How to provide feedback

 Feedback helps to improve the accuracy, organization, and overall quality of publications.
 You can send feedback to DPAD.Doc.Feedback@emc.com.